Ivan Mozgovenko: Significance

 "I am glad that my students are working all over the world – in the USA, Canada and France.
 I have celebrated 70 years of teaching at the academy."

 In a tribute to his 95th birthday it is reported that he saw himself as the "creative grandson" of the founder of the Russian clarinet school Sergej Sobnow, whom he regarded as the successor to the founder of the clarinet school in Germany Carl Baermann.

 On his 90th birthday he performed again.
 Beginning on the occasion of his 95th birthday, an international clarinet competition named after Mozgovenko has been taking place in Russia since 2019.

-For Margarita Konstantinovna, one of his former students, Mozgovenko is an icon of Russian and world-spiritual art, who has made a great contribution to its development, with its own school, its own technique and many students.
+Margarita Konstantinovna, one of his former students, has described Mozgovenko as an influential figure in Russian and international music culture, noting his contributions as a performer and teacher, as well as the impact of his pedagogical approach on numerous students.

 Recordings

 Mosgowenko has made a number of vinyl recordings since 1951.
 His main recordings are: